projectsveltos/sveltos/docs/template/template_generic_examples.md

 ### ClusterProfile

-This YAML definition instruct Sveltos to find a Secret named _autoscaler_ in the _default_ namespace.
+The below YAML definition instruct Sveltos to find a Secret named _autoscaler_ in the _default_ namespace.
 Sveltos makes the Secret available to the template using the keyword _AutoscalerSecret_.

 !!! example "Example - ClusterProfile Resource Definition"
     ```yaml